ryankueter/CheckValidators/README.md

 Errors: 1) The datetime format is not Utc, 2) The date was not yesterday!.
 ```
 ###
-Or you can add the filename, line number, and parameter by using ThrowErrors(true):
+Or you can add the filename, line number, and parameter by setting the IsVerbose option to true.
+For example, ThrowErrors(options => options.IsVerbose = true):
 ```console
 Errors: 1) The datetime format is not Utc, 2) The date was not yesterday!, in Program.cs:line 48.
 (Parameter 'datetime <DateTime>')
 ```